outdreamer/notes/topics/science/kidney_function.md

             Generalized or focal seizures

 	  - fasting: drowsy, irritable, headache

-	- symptoms of electrolyte imbalances

-	  - High potassium
-	    - usually develops slowly over weeks or months.
-This can lead to feelings of fatigue or nausea
-	    - If your potassium spikes suddenly, you may experience difficulty breathing, chest pain, or heart palpitations, numbness or tingling, vomiting, irregular pulse

 	- symptom interactions
 		- Hard exercise can make your blood sugar levels dip, which can lead to hypoglycemia